 In addition, the giant panda lives in special breeding & research centers and in zoos throughout China and around the world.
 The special research & breeding centers of China are:

-The best place in the world to see giant pandas, the giant panda Breeding & Research Base at Mount Futou, located on the northern perimeter of the city of Chengdu, Sichuan Province,
+The best place in the world to see giant pandas, the giant panda Breeding & Research Base at Mount Futou, located on the northern perimeter of the city of Chengdu, Sichuan Province.
+If you are in China for a Yangtze River Cruise, day-trip to the Center can be easily arranged and often before the cruise starts.

 The Wolong National Nature Reserve, Aba Tibetan and Qiang Autonomous Prefecture, Wenchuan County, Sichuan Province, located about 140 kilometers northwest of Chengdu along the north-south oriented (here) National Highway G213, near the intersection with the east-west oriented National Highway G317,